Adopting Unified Communications (UC) in the cloud requires a roadmap to guide everybody to the ultimate destination.

 The people portion of your UC roadmap should include:

-- Figuring out how people communicate now and mapping out how you’ll improve things in the new UC system.
+Figure out how people communicate now and map out how you’ll improve things in the new UC system.

 Finally, never forget the impact on the people who matter most: the ones purchasing your goods and services.
 If your new system requires customers to adjust their habits and practices, you need to make the transition as painless as possible.